mglantz/advanced-networking-workshop/labs/lab-3/README.md

 ## 3.2 Automating your network
 Now it's time for you to decide on how you will use Ansible to accomplish a working version of the EVPN BPG architecture.
 The easiest way to accomplish this will be to use the arista.eos.eos_config module and push the working running configs to each switch.
 In real life, that is not always the best approach.
 Consider what parts of this network's configuration which you may be changing more often.
 Are there parts of the network configuration which you would rather manage separately?

-:boom: Decide on how you will setup the network, create your Ansible automation and run it.
+:boom: Task 1: Decide on how you will setup the network, create your Ansible automation and run it.
 :exclamation: If you end up in a dead end, you can always recreate the network by running the commands you ran to set it up first.
 :exclamation: To tips on validating the setup, see next section 3.3.

+---

-:boom: Explore different approaches and consider how it would be to maintain this network more long term.
+:boom: Task 2: Explore different approaches and consider how it would be to maintain this network more long term.
 As an example, if you push complete device configuration files initially, consider breaking off parts of it into separate plays, playbooks or even roles.

 ## 3.3 Validating your setup